adityasanehi/go-proxy-forwarder/README.md

 ### Proxy Usage

-Point your HTTP client to `http://localhost:3000` to use the proxy rotator:
+Point your HTTP client to `http://localhost:3000` to use the proxy forwarder:

 ```bash
 curl -x http://localhost:3000 https://httpbin.org/ip